NuevoFoundation/workshops/content/english/sql_workshop/activity10/_index.md

 {{%notice tip%}}
 * Hint 1: The command follows very closely to the example and the `AVG()` example (previous task).
+* Hint 2: The 'population' column holds information on the number of individuals per city.
 {{%/notice%}}

 <!-- SQL Type In Activity -->